CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Tertiary analysis/Brief tutorial on filtering data.rst

    :height: 300
    :alt: UMAP

-   Fig 6: First filter vs the second filter - counts/cell
+   Fig 6: Second filter vs the third filter - counts/cell

 Now that we have gone into detail about how to run the workflow with the filtering for your data.
 You are now ready to go through the workflow.